-- Amendments to PFRS 10, Consolidated Financial Statements, PFRS 12, Disclosure of Interests in Other Entities, and Philippine Accounting Standards (PAS) 28, Investments in Associates and Joint Ventures, Investment Entities: Applying the Consolidation Exception - 2.
-Amendments to PAS 1.
-Presentation of Financial Statements, Disclosure Initiative - Amendments to PAS 27, Separate Financial Statements, Equity Method in Separate Financial Statements - 4.
-Annual Improvements to PFRSs (2012 2014 cycle)

-- i.
-Amendment to PFRS 5, Non-Current Assets Held for Sale and Discontinued Operations, Changes in Methods of Disposal - ii.
-Amendments to PFRS 7, Financial Instruments: Disclosures, Servicing Contracts iii.
-Amendments to PFRS 7, Applicability of the Amendments to PFRS 7 to - Condensed Interim Financial Statements - iv.
-Amendment to PAS 19; Employee Benefits, Discount Rate: Regional Market Issue - v.
+- Amendments to PFRS 10, Consolidated Financial Statements, PFRS 12, Disclosure of Interests in Other Entities, and Philippine Accounting Standards (PAS) 28, Investments in Associates and Joint Ventures, Investment Entities: Applying the Consolidation Exception - ii.
+Amendments to PAS 1, Presentation of Financial Statements, Disclosure Initiative - iii.
+Amendments to PAS 27, Separate Financial Statements, Equity Method in Separate Financial Statements - iv.
+Annual Improvements to PFRSs (2012 2014 cycle) - Amendment to PFRS 5, Non-Current Assets Held for Sale and Discontinued Operations, Changes in Methods of Disposal - Amendments to PFRS 7, Financial Instruments: Disclosures, Servicing Contracts - Amendments to PFRS 7, Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements - d.
+Amendment to PAS 19, Employee Benefits, Discount Rate: Regional Market Issue - e.
 Amendments to PAS 34, Interim Financial Reporting, Disclosure of Information 'Elsewhere in the Interim Financial Report'

-The above changes were disclosed in the Consolidated Audited Financial Statements of the Corporation as of December 31, 2016:
+The above changes were disclosed in the Consolidated Audited Financial Statements of the Company as of December 31, 2016.